 In fact, the vaccines don’t even enter the nucleus, where DNA is stored — providing them no avenue to modify genes.

 “Vaccine shedding can only occur when a vaccine contains a weakened version of the virus.
 None of the vaccines authorized for use in the United States contain a live virus,” says the CDC.

 “Vaccine components are not shed by COVID-19 vaccines, so it is not possible for the any of the vaccine components to accumulate in the body’s tissue or organs, including the ovaries.”

 - mRNA, viral vector, and protein subunit vaccines do not shed.

 - The COVID-19 vaccines are all either mRNA, viral vector, or protein subunit (no shedding).

-Again, this means the COVID-19 vaccines don’t alter our genetic material (DNA).
+Again, this means the COVID-19 vaccines don’t alter our genetic material (DNA) and is no different to unvaccinated sperm.
 They contain harmless proteins that trigger a response in our immune system.